Statistics is the use of mathematics to shed light on collected data and to make inferences from the data to the general population

 - View Bayesian and Classical Statistics.

-- Statistics is tricky.
-It’s easy to be fooled.
+- Statistics is tricky and it’s easy to be fooled.

 - View Fooled by Statistics.